zeke/vibes/README.md

 ## Step 2: Commence vibing

-In Cursor, type <kbd>cmd + i</kbd> to open Agent mode.
-You should see a new panel on the right side of the screen that says "New Chat"
+Notice the pane on the right side of the screen that says "New Chat".
+This is the chat interface where you have a conversation with the AI "agent".
+(If you don't see this pane, type <kbd>cmd + i</kbd> (Mac) / <kbd>ctrl + i</kbd> (Windows/Linux) to open it)

-Type an instruction like this:
+Now type an instruction like this:

-> Create an index.html with a simple p5.js setup using CDN-hosted libraries.
+> **Create an index.html with a simple p5.js setup using CDN-hosted libraries.**

-Cursor will take a minute to think, consulting an AI oracle, before generating some code.
+Cursor will take a minute to think before generating some code.
 When it's done, you should see a new file called `index.html` in your project directory.
 It should look something like this:

 ![cursor-agent-mode](./images/cursor-agent.png)

+Let's break down what just happened:

+- We gave it an instruction about a specific file to create
+- We mentioned the popular p5.js library
+- We asked for CDN-hosted libraries.
+This means our code can refer to a script that's hosted on a CDN (Content Delivery Network) like [unpkg](https://unpkg.com/) or [jsDelivr](https://www.jsdelivr.com/), so we don't have to bother downloading and configure it in our project.

 ## Step 3: Open your project in a browser

-Click on the terminal pane at the bottom of the screen.

-Type `open index.html` to open the page in the browser.
+Let's see what it looks like in a browser.

+Find your project folder in your computer's file explorer/finder and double-click `index.html` to open it in your default browser.

 ## Step 4: Save your progress